The American Legion's Historic Paris Post 1, Department of France

 Join us in Paris to celebrate the 100th Anniversary of The American Legion

-CEREMONIES: 26 March American Legion Birthday; 27 May Memorial Day at L'Escradrille La Fayette; 28 May Memorial Day at the Paris Post 1 Mausoleum, Suresnes American Cemetery and Arc de Triomphe, 4 July Independence Day at Arc du Triomphe, 11 September Memorial
+CEREMONIES: 24 March American Legion Birthday at Arc de Triomphe; 26 May Memorial Day ceremony at the Paris Post 1 Mausoleum at La Defense; 27 May Memorial Day at L'Escradrille La Fayette, Suresnes American Cemetery and at the Arc de Triomphe, 4 July Independence Day at Arc du Triomphe, 11 September Memorial

 Contact the Post Commander and Vice Commander to learn the latest meeting and ceremony location details.